Pompeii

-Despite some Greek immigrations at that time and the establishment of a Doric temple on the ground of the Foro Triangolare (direct by the theatre) Pompeii has never been a Greek city.
+Despite some Greek immigration at that time and the establishment of a Doric temple on the site of the Foro Triangolare (directly beside the theatre) Pompeii has never been a Greek city.

 This period of prosperity brought into being the art-historically interesting basilica, which served as market hall and hall of justice (approx. 130 B.C. ), the well preserved small theatre with 800 seats, which was roofed at that time, the thermal baths and many magnificent mansions.